nbd-wtf/emeralize/README.md

 `cd app && pip3 install -r requirements.txt`

 OK, now you have the requirements.
 Let's make migrations and execute the migration.
 This will build all the tables from your database.
-This is viewable for each app in the models.py files in their respective directories.
+This is viewable for each app in the m odels.py files in their respective directories.

 `python3 manage.py makemigrations && python3 manage.py migrate`